moxystudio/next-with-moxy/docusaurus/docs/what-is-included/customizable-layout-support.md

 1. Uninstall `@moxy/next-layout`.
 2. Remove the `<MainLayout />` component and its associated components.
 3. Remove all the usages of `@moxy/next-layout` throughout the project so they don't pollute your code.
 A global search for `@moxy/next-layout` should speed up this process.
-Just be sure to update your unit tests after doing this.
+4. Update your unit tests if necessary so that they all pass!